Ong Ewe Hai: Early life

 Ong set foot in Sarawak 1846 when he was merely 16.
 Remarkably, he arrived from Singapore where he was born in 1830 not as a labourer as many of his age did then, but as a trader.

-Circumstances forced the young Ong to venture into business early in life because his father, Ong Khoon Tian, had left him and his siblings impoverished when he passed when Ong himself was seven.
+Circumstances forced the young Ong to venture into business early in life because his father, Ong Khoon Tian, had left him and his siblings impoverished when he died when Ong himself was seven.

 He received very little education because being the eldest sibling, he had to help support his family from an early age.

 Career

 Venturing into business at such a young age, he had to turn to an older man, Lim Eng Moh, for guidance.
 His mentor told of good business opportunities in barter-trading with the natives of Sarawak.
 Throwing caution to the wind, he joined Lim in setting out to the newly-established state of Sarawak to seek his fortune.

 He gained the friendship of a local chief in Kuching and with credit granted by Singaporean companies, he became very successful.
 Within 10 years, he established two firms, Kay Cheang, Ewe Hai & Co in Singapore and Ewe Hai, Moh & Co in Kuching.
 In 1872, he consolidated the two firms into Ewe Hai & Co, turning it into one of the leading companies in Sarawak.
 One of the firm's main businesses was transporting sago starch from Mukah to Kuching, pre-processed and also the trade of gambier and pepper.

 The success of his export business subsequently brought him closer to the first Rajah, whose government relied largely on export taxes.
 His close relationship Sir James Brooke earned Ewe Hai the appointment of Kapitan Cina.

 In 1857, he warned the Rajah of the dissatisfaction of the Hakkas in Bau and the danger of an uprising but the latter paid no heed.
 It was a costly blunder which nearly cost the Rajah his life as the Chinese insurrection took place soon after Ong's warning.